Skip to content

 Grüner Veltliner Spitzer Graben 2018

-Intense straw yellow with a very rich nose, immediately marked by smoky notes of flint and gunpowder, followed by lychees, honeydew melon, nectarines, wisteria flowers, some herbaceous hints of pine and spices such as white pepper and cumin.
-In the mouth, the smoky notes are confirmed, enriched by incense, cardamom seeds and white lilies.
-Long, well balanced between a broad roundness and a spicy acidity that cleanses the finish and invites the next sip.
+Intense straw yellow with a very rich nose, immediately characterised by smoky notes of flint and gunpowder, followed by lychee, honeydew melon, nectarines, wisteria flowers, some herbaceous hints of pine and spices such as white pepper and caraway.
+On the palate, the smoky notes are confirmed, enriched by frankincense, cardamom seeds and white lilies.
+Long, well-balanced between a broad roundness and a spicy acidity that cleanses the finish and invites the next sip.

-The intense yellow in the glass already announces the richness of the wine.
-Unexpected are the smoky notes of gunpowder and flint that emerge on the nose and reappear in the mouth.
-It is an envelope of ash that helps all the other flavours to unfold: lychee and honeydew melon along with spices like cumin and white pepper, to some green balsamic notes of pine.
-On the palate, the ash is not stifling, but smoothing and balancing the spicy, inviting acidity of this fascinating Grüner Veltliner.
+The intense yellow in the glass already speaks to the wine’s richness.
+Unexpectedly, smoky notes of gunpowder and flint emerge on the nose and reappear on the palate.
+It is a veil of ash that allows all other aromas to unfold: lychee and honeydew melon together with spices such as cumin and white pepper, right through to some green, balsamic notes of pine.
+On the palate, the ash is not overwhelming, but rather smoothing and balancing the spicy, inviting acidity of this fascinating Grüner Veltliner.

 Grüner Veltliner Ried Schön 2018

-Intense golden yellow colour with a first nose of ash and flint that opens with green notes of birch wood, apple, orange zest and a delicate white rose.
-The first sip is dominated by spicy notes of white pepper, radish and liquorice stick with a nice bitter finish of fresh almond.
-Long, full-bodied and with a perfectly integrated acidity.
+Intense golden-yellow colour with an initial nose of ash and flint, which opens with green notes of birchwood, apple, orange zest and a delicate white rose.
+The first sip is dominated by spicy notes of white pepper, radish and liquorice root with a beautiful bitter finish of fresh almond.
+Long, full-bodied and with perfectly integrated acidity.

-This golden yellow wine is already subtle and sharp on the nose.
-Smoked notes of ash and flints are the gatekeepers of a delicate forest where we walk through birch trees, sometimes pausing to pick one of the few apples we find along the way.
-The mouth can only confirm the lack of fruit, in favour of an engaging spiciness of white pepper, radish, liquorice sticks with a final bitter note of fresh almonds.
-There is no room for compromising juicy notes here, we are walking on a rocky mountain with cool air in our lungs.
-This hike will take some time, but the view from the top will be priceless.
+This golden-yellow wine is already subtle and sharp on the nose.
+Smoked notes of ash and flint are the gatekeepers of a delicate forest, where we stroll through birch trees and occasionally pause to pick one of the few apples we find along our way.
+The palate can only confirm the lack of fruit, in favour of an engaging sharpness of white pepper, radish, liquorice root with a concluding bitter note of fresh almonds.
+There is no room here for compromising juicy notes; we are walking on a rocky mountain with cool air in our lungs.
+This walk will take some time, but the view from the summit will be priceless.

-Golden yellow in appearance, has something persistent right after pouring, a few animal notes.
-The nose quickly turns into refreshing notes of chalk, kumquat, cardamom, green pepper, nettle and dandelion, without forgetting delicate and round apricot aromas.
-On the palate, one recognises the "Muthenthaler touch" in the smoky aromas in the background, together with spicy notes of caraway, green pepper and aniseed.
+Golden-yellow in appearance, it has something steadfast right after pouring, a few animalistic notes.
+The nose quickly transforms into refreshing notes of chalk, kumquat, cardamom, green pepper, nettle and dandelion, whilst not forgetting delicate and round apricot aromas.
+On the palate, one recognises the „Muthenthaler touch“ in the smoky aromas in the background, together with spicy notes of caraway, green pepper and anise.
 The still-present acidity hints at the long life this wine still has ahead of it.
-A complex Grüner Veltliner "off the beaten track".
+A complex Grüner Veltliner „off the beaten path“.

-This article is illustrated with drawings by the artist and interior architect Marcus Körner.
-The artist has completed the journey imagined here himself - from Vienna to the Wachau, where he now lives and works.
-Marcus has been working as an architect and designer for several vintners in the region.
-He will be exhibiting his works in Vienna on 02.12.21 and at the Schiffahrtsmuseum Spitz from April to September next year.
+This article is illustrated with drawings by artist and interior architect Marcus Körner.
+The artist has undertaken the journey depicted here himself – from Vienna to the Wachau, where he now lives and works.
+Marcus works as an architect and designer for several wineries in the region.
+On 02.12.21 he will exhibit his works in Vienna and from April to September of next year at the Schiffahrtsmuseum Spitz.
 More information at www.quadratur.at and www.wachauzeichnung.com

 Text: Jonathan Gobbi